Oregon State Combat Robotics follows the SPARC guidelines for building and competing with combat robots.

 Robots weighing between 150g and 6lb will be given a minimum of 20 minutes between matches.
 Robots weighing greater than 6lb will be given a minimum of 30 minutes between matches.

-OSCR hosts one pound robots and uses a 3 minute match duration.
-OSCR does not use the (Option)
+OSCR hosts 150 gram, one pound and three pound robots and uses a 3 minute match duration.

 The standard match duration for 150g-6lb robots is 3 minutes.
 The standard match duration for robots weighing more than 6lbs is 3 minutes.
 The standard match duration for a rumble in any weight class is 5 minutes.